2024 Lakewood Church shooting: Perpetrator

 Police confirmed the following day that they identified the shooter as 36-year-old Genesse Ivonne Moreno (August 21, 1987 – February 11, 2024).
 Moreno was raised in Conroe, Texas, and had both a criminal record and documented mental health issues.
-Carranza, her ex-mother-in-law, said that she had schizophrenia that caused her to become violent, and claimed that "What was needed for years was a collaborative mental health and law enforcement response".
+Walli Carranza, her ex-mother-in-law, said that she had schizophrenia that caused her to become violent and claimed that "What was needed for years was a collaborative mental health and law enforcement response".
 Moreno legally obtained her weapon in December 2023; Carranza criticized the lack of a red flag law in Texas.

+Moreno was previously known to Child Protective Services for failing to enroll her son at pre-school and keeping a loaded handgun in a diaper bag.
+In August 2021, Moreno divorced Carranza's son Enrique, which led to a custody dispute over their son.
+Enrique Carranza was first given custody, but the decision was reversed due to Enrique's status as a registered sex offender.
+The Carranzas subsequently accused Moreno and her mother of regularly moving without informing them to keep the child away from his father and that Moreno had subjected Enrique to physical abuse during the marriage.
+Moreno had sought support from the Lakewood Church during court proceedings.
 Carranza unsuccessfully petitioned for conservatorship of Moreno's son, the injured child, in 2022.

 As of 19 February 2024, no motive is known.
 Police confirmed that Moreno's AR-15–style rifle had a "Palestine" sticker on it and claimed that antisemitic writings had been discovered.
 According to the Anti-Defamation League, Moreno had made multiple comments propagating anti-semitic conspiracy theories, praising Osama bin Laden, and promoting terrorist organizations.

 Moreno previously used the alias Jeffery Escalante; although she at no point was identified as anything other than a cisgender female, her use of this alias caused far-right commentators, including Libs of TikTok and Fox News, to spread misinformation claiming that the shooter was a transgender woman.
 Fox News later edited its article to remove the claim.
 Republican politicians, including Ted Cruz, Donald Trump Jr., Marjorie Taylor Greene, and Josh Hawley promoted the claim.
 This continued an ongoing trend of conservative commentators claiming that the LGBT community is to blame for the increasing gun violence in America.
 However, this claim is contradicted by statistics which show trans people are far more likely to be victims than perpetrators of violence.